longtongster/docker-compose-network/README.md

 ## Introduction

-In this example two very simple apps are created, a simple flask app and a simple httpd app.
-The flask app will call the httpd server over a custom network.
+This objective of this repository is to show how networking works with docker and docker-compose.

+The repo contains a very simple app that consists of two parts.
+There is a very simple httpd container which works standalone.
+There is also a very simple flask app that has two buttons.
+Clicking the first button shows a simple text message that is part of the flask app.
+Clicking button 2 sends a request to the httpd container using the name of the container (or service in docker-compose)

 ## Method 1 - without docker-compose